-Accutane (Isotretinoin - a derivative of vitamin a) is considered the single most effective oral medication for the treatment and prevention of acne and works by normalizing the activity of the sebaceous glands.
-Therefore Accutane is typically very effective in the treatment of hormonal acne—even the most severe cases of cystic acne and adult acne.
+Accutane (Isotretinoin - a derivative of vitamin a) is considered the single most effective oral medication for the treatment and prevention of acne and works by normalizing the sebaceous glands' activity.
+Therefore Accutane is typically very effective in treating hormonal acne—even the most severe cases of cystic acne and adult acne.

 What to consider before taking Accutane for hormonal acne

 Accutane is a potent drug with quite a few (sometimes severe) side effects and is often considered a "last resort" treatment.
 As with any acne type, It is always best to start with an effective topical acne treatment using acne medications (such as benzoyl peroxide, salicylic acid, and/or topical retinoids such as Retin-A) to help cleanse the skin and balance oil production from the outside.
 That being said, while people with hormonal acne can typically see at least some (or significant) improvement with the right skincare products, the addition of oral medication is often necessary to achieve completely clear skin.

 Other oral medications to consider before Accutane for hormonal acne